marmelab/react-admin/docs/Tutorial.md

 ## Customizing Styles

 The `MyUrlField` component is a perfect opportunity to illustrate how to customize styles.
-React-admin relies on [material-ui](https://material-ui.com/), a set of React components modeled after Google's [Material Design UI Guidelines](https://material.io/).
-Material-ui uses [JSS](https://github.com/cssinjs/jss), a CSS-in-JS solution, for styling components.
+React-admin relies on [MUI](https://mui.com/), a set of React components modeled after Google's [Material Design UI Guidelines](https://material.io/).
+MUI uses [JSS](https://github.com/cssinjs/jss), a CSS-in-JS solution, for styling components.
 Let's take advantage of the capabilities of JSS to remove the underline from the link and add an icon:

 ```jsx
 // in src/MyUrlField.js